mzazon/awesome-cloud-projects/aws/data-enrichment-kinesis-lambda/data-enrichment-kinesis-lambda.md

 ## Prerequisites

-1. AWS account with permissions for Kinesis, Lambda, DynamoDB, S3, and CloudWatch
+1. AWS account with permissions for Kinesis, Lambda, DynamoDB, S3, IAM, and CloudWatch
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of streaming data processing concepts
 4. Familiarity with Python programming for Lambda functions